This document is for a development version of Ceph.

 Preventing Stale Reads¶

-We write synchronously to all replicas before sending an ack to the client, which ensures that we do not introduce potential inconsistency in the write path.
-However, we only read from one replica, and the client will use whatever OSDMap is has to identify which OSD to read from.
-In most cases, this is fine: either the client map is correct, or the OSD that we think is the primary for the object knows that it is not the primary anymore, and can feed the client an updated map indicating a newer primary.
+We write synchronously to all replicas before sending an ACK to the client, which limits the potential for inconsistency in the write path.
+However, by default we serve reads from just one replica (the lead/primary OSD for each PG), and the client will use whatever OSDMap is has to select the OSD from which to read.
+In most cases, this is fine: either the client map is correct, or the OSD that we think is the primary for the object knows that it is not the primary anymore, and can feed the client an updated map that indicates a newer primary.

 They key is to ensure that this is always true.
 In particular, we need to ensure that an OSD that is fenced off from its peers and has not learned about a map update does not continue to service read requests from similarly stale clients at any point after which a new primary may have been allowed to make a write.